Juan Guaido

 Juan Guaido's biography

-Juan Guaido – is the new face of politics, an activist, who is also being called a man of action and consensus, the opposition leader and parliament speaker of Venezuela; in the January of 2019, he self-proclaimed himself as the new president, preceded by Nicolas Maduro, being recognized as such by many countries, including the US.
+Juan Guaido is the new face of Venezuelan politics – an activist who's been called a man of action and consensus, serving as opposition leader and parliament speaker.
+In January 2019, he declared himself interim president, challenging Nicolas Maduro's rule and gaining recognition from dozens of countries, including the US.

 The leader of the Venezuelan opposition – Juan Guaido